 The North Dakota Aged and Disabled Waiver considers both the applicant's age and level of impairment as related conditions for enrollment.
 Applicants under 65 years of age must be designated as disabled by Social Security.
 However, those 65 and older must require nursing home level care, but need not be fully disabled.

 The Aged and Disabled Waiver is a Medicaid program and therefore applicants must be financially eligible to receive Medicaid.
 ND factors in the applicant's income and assets.
 Similar to age and level of impairment, the applicant's finances are inter-related with their marital status.

-If the individual is married and his or her spouse is not seeking Medicaid assistance, the non-applicant spouse (called the Community Spouse) may be entitled to part, or even all, of his or her spouse’s income.
-In 2019, up to $3,160.50 of the applicant’s monthly income may go to the non-applicant spouse.
+If the applicant is married and his or her spouse is not seeking Medicaid assistance, the non-applicant spouse (called the Community Spouse) may be entitled to part, or even all, of his or her spouse’s income.
+In 2020, up to $2,550 of the applicant’s monthly income may go to the non-applicant spouse.
 This is referred to as the Maximum Monthly Maintenance Needs Allowance.

 A final note on eligibility, ND reserves the right to refuse acceptance into this waiver if the cost of care at home or in the community exceeds what it would have otherwise cost to care for the same person in a nursing home.

 This Aged and Disabled Waiver is intended to help participants avoid nursing home placement.
 Therefore, the types of services available are chosen to help them and their caregivers in a home or group home environment.